 Notable addresses include:

-- Café Beaubourg – A vibrant café-brasserie facing the Centre Pompidou, known for its expansive terrace and people-watching in the heart of the Marais.
+- Café Beaubourg – A vibrant brasserie facing the Centre Pompidou, long known for its terrace and Marais energy.

-- Café Marly – An elegant café set within the arcades of the Louvre Palace, beloved for its terrace overlooking the Louvre Pyramid.
+- Café Marly – Set beneath the arcades of the Louvre Palace, with a terrace overlooking the Louvre Pyramid.

 Even decades later, Beaumarly restaurants still define a certain Parisian lifestyle—effortless, polished, and slightly untouchable.